API Keys Guide

 - Prefix:

-vib_identifies it as a VibeXP key - Token: 64-character random string
+vxk_identifies it as a VibeXP key (newer keys) - Token: 64-character random string

 - Hashing: Stored as SHA-256 hash for security